HillaryDanan/abstraction-intelligence/README.md

 ## Key Claims

-### The Interaction Criterion
+### The Recursive Interaction Criterion

-The framework proposes that intelligence emerges from the *interaction* between:
+The framework proposes that intelligence emerges from the *recursive interaction* between:

 1. **Symbol formation**: extracting discrete representational units from raw input
 1. **Compositional structure**: systematically combining those units

-The key claim is not that both are present, but that they *inform each other*: composition shapes what gets formed; formation enables new compositions.
+The key claim is not that both are present, but that they *inform each other iteratively*: composition shapes what gets formed; formation enables new compositions; the loop repeats.

 **The test:** Does composition feed back to refine symbol formation?
 Does the system develop new representational primitives in response to compositional demands?
+Does this iterate?

 **Empirical support (preliminary, replication needed):** Compositional generalization requires end-to-end compositional structure—factorized input encoding AND compositional output; factorized representations alone prove insufficient (Lake & Baroni, 2018; Kim & Linzen, 2020).
 This supports the interaction claim: representations must be shaped by compositional objectives, not learned independently.

+**What APH adds to Lake & Baroni:** Their finding is that end-to-end training beats pipeline approaches.
+APH interprets this as evidence for recursive interaction—but makes the stronger claim that *ongoing* iteration (not just training-time gradient flow) is what produces genuine generativity.
+This predicts that systems with persistent, novelty-driven iteration should outperform systems with only training-time interaction.

 ### Embeddedness and Novelty Generation

 **Why does embeddedness matter for intelligence?
 Not just for self-modeling—for *novelty*.**

-The interaction criterion claims intelligence emerges from a feedback loop: composition refines symbol formation, which enables new compositions.
+The recursive interaction criterion claims intelligence emerges from an iterating feedback loop: composition refines symbol formation, which enables new compositions, repeat.
 But what *drives* this loop?
 Why would a system need to refine its symbol vocabulary?

 **The answer: encountering genuine novelty.**

 Novelty creates compositional demands the current symbol vocabulary can’t handle.
-This is what creates pressure for the formation-composition feedback loop.
-Without novelty, you just recombine existing symbols in existing ways.
+This is what creates pressure for the formation-composition feedback loop to iterate.
+Without novelty, you just recombine existing symbols in existing ways—the loop doesn’t need to run.
 With novelty, you must either:

 - Fail (can’t represent the new thing)
 - Form new symbols / refine existing ones (update to accommodate novelty)
 - Compose existing symbols in new ways (generative response)

 **Embeddedness is what enables recognizing novelty.**

+**Why this isn’t post-hoc:** A fair objection is that embeddedness criteria were selected because bodies have them and LLMs don’t—reverse-engineering from systems we already call intelligent.
+The novelty framing addresses this: embeddedness isn’t valuable *in itself*.
+It’s valuable because it’s what makes novelty recognition *possible*.
+The argument runs:

+1. Intelligence requires the recursive interaction loop (established above)
+1. The loop requires pressure to iterate (otherwise it’s one-shot)
+1. The pressure comes from encountering novelty
+1. Recognizing novelty requires distinguishing “fits my current model” from “doesn’t fit”
+1. That distinction requires a stable self against which to measure
+1. A stable self requires embeddedness components

+This derives embeddedness from the interaction criterion, not from “what distinguishes humans from LLMs.”

 |Component              |Role in Novelty Recognition                                                                                                               |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------|